woodpecker-ci/woodpecker/docs/versioned_docs/version-0.15/92-development/01-getting-started.md

 WOODPECKER_OPEN=true
 WOODPECKER_ADMIN=your-username

-# if you want to test webhooks with an online SCM like Github this address needs to be accessible from public server
+# if you want to test webhooks with an online SCM like GitHub this address needs to be accessible from public server
 WOODPECKER_HOST=http://your-dev-address.com/

 # github (sample for a SCM config - see /docs/administration/vcs/overview for other SCMs)